leaningtech/labs/sites/browserpod/src/content/docs/12-guides/02-setup-portal.md

 });
 ```

-## 2. Start a server inside the pod
+## 2. Start a server inside the Pod

-When your server listens on a port, BrowserPod will create a portal:
+When your server listens on a port, BrowserPod will create a Portal:

 ```js
 pod.run("node", ["server.js"], {